NiceJob Studies Review Data to Help You Grow Your Business

 We get it.
 Being on the receiving end of a negative review really stings.
 Maybe it doesn’t sting as much as being a New York Jets fan, but it’s still disheartening.

-Sometimes you get a negative review that might look fishy, and if that ever happens, you’ll want to know the ins and outs of how to report fake Google reviews.
+Sometimes Google reviews don't show up.
+But other times you get a negative review that might look fishy, and if that ever happens, you’ll want to know the ins and outs of how to report fake Google reviews.

 But many negative reviews are legitimate.
 Just know that when you receive a bad online review, it’s often not intended to be malicious.